 *A quick tip.
-Maltose syrup is difficult to work with at room temperature.
+If you are using maltose syrup, it can be difficult to work with at room temperature.
 After measuring out, transfer to a heatproof bowl and let steam for about 5 mins or until the maltose is liquified.*

 Cover with cling film and marinate in the fridge overnight.

-Preheat oven to 180 degree celsius or 360 fahrenheit.
+Preheat oven to 180 degrees celsius or 360 fahrenheit.

-Transfer half of the chicken onto the parchment paper.
+Transfer about 2 heaped TBSP of the chicken onto parchment paper.

 Place the other parchment paper on top of the chicken.

-Using a rolling pin, roll and spread out the chicken as evenly as you can, to about 1/8 inch thick.
+Using a rolling pin, roll and spread out the chicken into a rectangle or whichever shape you desire (it really doesn't matter), as evenly as you can, to about 1/8 inch thick.